 Tip #3 – use personal product recommendations

 Another effective tactic is to include personal product recommendations in the order confirmation email.
-In this case you can recommend cross-sell or up-sell product recommendations (such as a memory card to go with a camera), and/or up-sell recommendations such as top sellers from the same category.
+In this case you can recommend cross-sell or up-sell product recommendations (such as a case or cable to go with a new phone), and/or up-sell recommendations such as Top sellers from the same category.

-Advanced email marketing services that analyze the shopper behavior and purchase history data can suggest a variety of automated product recommendation options, including:
+Advanced email marketing services like Remarkety that analyze the shopper behavior and purchase history data can suggest a variety of automated product recommendation options, including:

 - Customers who have purchased X have also purchased – this type of recommendation displays other products that have been purchased the most by customers who have also purchased product X. The recommendation will not display products that have been already purchased by the recipient.